ananya-ravi-3021/cross-modal-image-recipe-retrieval/README.md

 `dairy` · `egg` · `gluten` · `sugar` · `peanut` · `tree nut` · `shellfish` · `finned fish` · `soy` · `meats`

-This is the code for my B.Comp. undergraduate dissertation at the National University of Singapore (School of Computing, 2023/24), supervised by Professor Roger Zimmermann.
+This is the code for my B.Comp. undergraduate dissertation at the National University of Singapore (School of Computing, 2023/24).

 The cross-modality is in the supervision, not the inference.
 Recipe text is used to derive the ground-truth allergen labels for each image; the trained model then works from the image alone.
 That reflects the practical setting: a diner looking at a plate has no recipe, and allergens are frequently mixed into a dish rather than visible on its surface.